 - You can upload up to (5) images in addition to the main image, making (6) in total.

 - The images must be 1500 pixels wide, anything smaller will not be accepted.

 - All additional images can be captioned.
-The main image will continue to have the description below.

 CAN I REARRANGE MY ARTWORKS WITHIN MY PORTFOLIO?

 Yes, you should be able to do so by click & drag the artwork thumbnails from your Artist Studio Dashboard.